Rikidozan/city-in-east-and-southeast-asia/seminars.md

 **Task**

-1. This week is a challenging on.
-Read all of the required readings, but bring to class a handout with organised notes on one of the following: Levebvre, de Certeau, or Massey.
+1. This week is a challenging one.
 Be ready to answer questions about what certain difficult keywords mean, and what certain challenging sentences may have meant.
 As you read these theoretical texts, you may not find all of it useful or without contradiction but read with a sympathetic approach, asking yourself what might be helpful take aways from this that may come to help guide you as you read about cities in more concrete scholarship.

 ### Week 3 Background: 19th to 20th East and Southeast Asia